vikashvs36/hibernate-annotation-tutorial/one-to-one/README.md

 **cascade :** Cascade is mapped for which type of operation wants to operate from Address side.

+**Note :** If cascade is not mentioning here, It will not give all permission to operate all operations from bidirectional like delete.

 > Output

     // Hibernate log